celo-org/docs/docs/validator/run/baklava.md

 How to get a Validator node running on the Celo Baklava Testnet (Celo's Node Operator Testnet).

-___
+---

 ## Why run a Baklava Testnet Validator?

-The Baklava testnet is the best place to get started running a validator, or test out new validator configurations before deploying to [Mainnet](/network/mainnet/).
+The Baklava testnet is the best place to get started running a validator, or test out new validator configurations before deploying to Mainnet.

 :::info